davidgma/google-sheets-demo/README.md

 ![Source setting in Github](https://github.com/davidgma/google-sheets-demo/raw/master/screenshots/07_ghpages.png "Set the Github Pages source to gh-pages branch")

-You should now be able to view the default app created by the Angular Cli in Github Pages.
+You should now be able to view the default app created by the Angular Cli (or the app you cloned) in Github Pages.
 It will tell you the address to use under the Github Pages setting in the settings page and it will probably be in the following format:
 https://your-github-username.github.io/your-project-name/

 ![The default app in Github Pages](https://github.com/davidgma/google-sheets-demo/raw/master/screenshots/08_default_app.png "The default app served by Github pages")